Northwich: Education

-During the 19th century many new schools were founded and by 1850 twelve "academies" were recorded in the area.
-The town is now served by County High School Leftwich, a specialist media arts college, while Rudheath Senior Academy, a specialist performing arts college and Hartford High School both admit pupils from Northwich.
+During the 19th century, many new schools were founded and, by 1850, twelve academies were recorded in the area.
+The town is now served by County High School Leftwich, a specialist media arts college, while Rudheath Senior Academy, a specialist performing arts college and Hartford Church of England High School both admit pupils from Northwich.
 There are also several primary schools in the area.
-St. Nicholas Catholic High School is also in the local vicinity, and performs well on national exam boards, coming second in the whole of Cheshire.
+St. Nicholas Catholic High School is also in the local vicinity and performs well on national exam boards, coming second in the whole of Cheshire.